MahmoudAbdelsamie/docquest-ai/README.md

 # DocQuest.Ai 📚

 DocQuest.Ai is an AI-powered SaaS application that transforms how you interact with PDF documents.
-Seamlessly blending natural language processing (NLP) and document analysis, DocQuest enables users to pose queries and receive instant answers, making it an invaluable tool for students, researchers, and professionals.
+Seamlessly blending natural language processing (NLP) and document analysis, DocQuest.Ai enables users to pose queries and receive instant answers, making it an invaluable tool for students, researchers, and professionals.

 ## Features